izblackcat/ng-i18n/README.md

     //...
     ```

 4. Now, your are almost done!
-In your components that contain text your want to internalize, you need two things:
+In your components that contain text your want to internalize, you need to:

     - Import `TranslateModule` and add it to your `imports` array:
-    - Import and `inject` the `Translate Service` :

     ```ts
-    import { Component, inject } from "@angular/core";
+    import { Component } from "@angular/core";

-    import { TranslateModule, TranslateService } from "@ngx-translate/core";
+    import { TranslateModule } from "@ngx-translate/core";

     @Component({
       selector: "app-home",